Vertex Cuts: Systems of cuts and separators

 Note that there are graphs where this cut system is empty.
 It is easy to see that this is the case for finite complete graphs or cycles.
-In fact, this holds for all finite transitive graphs, see Remark~\ref{rem:finitetrans}.
-We say that a cut $C$ \emph{separates} a set $A$ from a set $B$ if $A\subset C\cup NC$ and $B\subset C^*\cup NC$ or $B\subset C\cup NC$ and $A\subset C^*\cup NC$.
-Here we also require that neither $A$ nor $B$ is a subset of $NC$.
-A separator $S$ is said to \emph{separate} $A$ from $B$ if for some cut $C$ with $NC=S$, $C$ separates $A$ and $B$.
+In fact, this holds for all finite transitive graphs, see Corollary~\ref{coro:finitetrans}.

 Set $a=|C\cap ND|$, $b=|D^*\cap NC|$, $c=|C^*\cap ND|$, $d=|D\cap NC|$ and $m=|NC\cap ND|$, see Figure~\ref{fig:cross}.